nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

       * NB: The section after the colon (:) should not be altered because this is used by the Container
    * Save file
    * Go to folder location ….Config/FHIR_111_UEC/autotest_config/endpoint_configs
-   * Create an endpoint config file named '**200000000359.sh**', with 200000000359 being the ASID of the test service, and add the appropriate content, see Appendix6
+   * Create an endpoint config file named '**200000000359.sh**', with 200000000359 being the ASID of the test service, and amend the required configuration (only to_ep for a local install), see Appendix6
    * Save the **200000000359.sh** file
    * Create batch file ‘**run_consumer_test.cmd**’ to instantiate the Container and run the various Consumer test routines – see Appendix3 for an example
+   * Run Command
    * Call the batch file specifying the test routine required
       * *run_consumer_test.cmd \<ASID\> \<Routine\>*
       * See further detail in the Using TKW section below